ayuure/alx-higher_level_programming/0x08-python-more_classes/README.md

-this is a readme fil and I am donee
+this is a readme fil and I am done with my rectangle